193 eftpos transactions made during busiest second on Christmas eve - NZ Herald

 "We will have a full breakdown of the numbers for the last full week of core retail selling prior to Christmas on the Monday after Boxing Day, but at this stage it looks like 2021 remains on track to see a new record spend for pre-Christmas shopping in New Zealand," Putnam said.

-Earlier this week, Retail NZ chief executive Greg Harford told the Herald overall it had been a "slow Christmas" for in-store shopping compared to previous years.
+Earlier this week, Retail NZ chief executive Greg Harford told the Herald overall it had been a "slow Christmas" for in-store shopping compared with previous years.

 This was on top of an extended lockdown for Auckland retailers and as costs continued to rise across the sector, he said.